djvill/APLS/doc/how-to-use/praat-integration.md

 # {{ page.title }}
 {:.no_toc}

-A useful feature of APLS is its in-browser integration with the speech analysis software [Praat](http://www.fon.hum.uva.nl/praat/).
+A useful feature of APLS is its in-browser integration with the speech analysis software [Praat].
 By setting up Praat integration for APLS, you can open audio clips and their accompanying TextGrids in Praat directly from APLS webpages.
 Praat integration is supported when viewing [transcript pages]({{ '/doc/view-transcript' | relative_url }}).

 {: .note .no-collapse}
-> Praat Integration is supported for Google Chrome, Mozilla Firefox, and [Chromium-based browsers](https://en.wikipedia.org/wiki/Chromium_(web_browser)#Browsers_based_on_Chromium) Praat Integration **does not work with Safari**, due to Safari no longer supporting Java.
+> Praat Integration is supported for Google Chrome, Mozilla Firefox, & [Chromium-based browsers](https://en.wikipedia.org/wiki/Chromium_(web_browser)#Browsers_based_on_Chromium).
+Praat Integration **does not work with Safari**, due to Safari no longer supporting Java.

 On this page, we cover the configuration steps for Praat integration depending on the web browser you are using.
 If you are looking for information about interpreting the exported TextGrids, go to the [Exporting data]({{ '/doc/export-data' | relative_url }}) documentation page.